stashed/docs/docs/addons/etcd/basic-auth/index.md

 ### Restore Into the Same Etcd Cluster

-You can restore your data into the same Etcd cluster you have taken backed up snapshot from or into a different Etcd cluster.
-In this section, we are going to show you how to restore in the same Etcd cluster which may be necessary when you have accidentally deleted any data from the running cluster.
+You can restore your data into the same Etcd cluster you have taken backup from or into a different Etcd cluster.
+In this section, we are going to show you how to restore data in the same Etcd cluster which maybe necessary when you have accidentally deleted any data from the running cluster.

 #### Temporarily Pause Backup